 Top attractions: Girraween National Park, Wyberba Walk, The Pyramid, Granite Arch, The Junction, Castle Rock, The Sphinx and Turtle Rock.

-The area has some of the most spectacular scenery in Queensland.
-With beautiful natural settings, rolling hills, award-winning wineries, and national parks, just to name a few.
-This region is well known for its stone fruit and apples.
-There are also many cafes and pubs that serve up mouth-watering food.
+The area has some of the most spectacular scenery in Queensland, including beautiful natural settings, rolling hills, award-winning wineries, and national parks.
+This region is well known for its stone fruit and apples, and there are plenty of cafes and pubs that serve up mouth-watering food.

-Tips: Keep in mind that you will need a vehicle access permit (VAP) to drive on recreation areas such as national parks and beaches.
-Queensland Government states that "all vehicles must be registered and your permit clearly displayed on your vehicle for inspection by authorised officers."
+Tips: Keep in mind that you will need a vehicle access permit (VAP) to drive in recreation areas such as national parks and beaches.
+The Queensland Government states that “all vehicles must be registered and your permit clearly displayed on your vehicle for inspection by authorised officers.”

-Directions: Only 3 hours’ drive south-west from Brisbane, visitors must take the New England Highway 26km south of Stanthorpe or 30km north of Tenterfield to reach the park.
+Directions: Only three hours’ drive south-west from Brisbane, visitors need to take the New England Highway 26km south of Stanthorpe or 30km north of Tenterfield to reach the park.
 Note that the alternative road from Stanthorpe to Girraween via Eukey and Storm King Dam has some gravel sections.